eerimoq/nala/README.rst

 --------

 A function mock will call the real implementation by default.
-Use the functions below to control mock behaviour.
+Use the functions below to control mock object behaviour.

 Variadic functions will *not* call the real implementation by default.
 Give ``--implementation`` to ``nala generate_mocks`` to